weuc/weuc.eu/_sections/faq.md

 faq:
   - question: What is an Unconference?
     answer: |
-      It is all about the people An unconference has no speakers, no call for papers and no agenda in advance.
+      It is all about the people.
+An unconference has no speakers, no call for papers and no agenda in advance.
 All is made by attendees.
 The unconference starts with a big welcome and introduction game.
 The next step is asking for session inputs and therefore topics are greatly varied.

       There are two kind of sessions: interests and contributions.
 A contribution has a learning which is shared by the attendee.
 A smart topic which needs to be spread within community.
 An interest is a question by an attendee and the group is asked for their knowledge.
 It goes like this: You name the topic, we find the speaker.
 Topics can be hard like tech-subjects in engineering or developing.
 But also soft like awareness of team movements, fast moving world topics or personal development.
 We all learn from each other.
 One of the key parts of the unconference are coffee breaks.
 Those time in between sessions give the opportunity to continue conversations from sessionsm, exchange opinions and ideas.
 Conclusion of an unconference: Sharing is caring!